sazonovanton/SirChatalot/README.md

 * OpenAI.WhisperModelPrice: The [price of the model](https://openai.com/pricing) to use for speech recognition (per minute, in USD).
 * OpenAI.Temperature: The temperature to use for generating responses.
 * OpenAI.MaxTokens: The maximum number of tokens to use for generating responses.
+* OpenAI.MinLengthTokens: The minimum number of tokens to use for generating responses.
+Optional, default 100.
 * OpenAI.AudioFormat: The audio format to convert voice messages (`ogg`) to (can be `wav`, `mp3` or other supported by Whisper).
 Stated whithout a dot.
 * OpenAI.SystemMessage: The message that will shape your bot's personality.
 * OpenAI.MaxSessionLength: The maximum number of user messages in a session (can be used to reduce tokens used).
 Optional.